15 Best Healthcare Explainer Videos for Medical Marketing Success

 The way the logo, like a button, is switched on and all the blue fields below it turn colorful—like the start of the video—was a smart way of showing how Crossover makes a massive positive difference in people’s lives.

-The use of characters that bring out the real pain of the target audience, the smart use of the logo, playing around with color, camera angles, and creating the illusion of 2D characters in 3D environments are all the elements that make this such a great healthcare explainer video.
+The use of characters that bring out the real pain of the target audience, the smart use of the logo, playing around with color, camera angles, and creating the illusion of 2D characters in 3D environments are all the elements that make this such a great medical explainer video.

 The way healthcare companies and patients interact has changed due to cutting-edge health tech.
 Patients with chronic illness are demanding care and solutions that are more coordinated, customized, and convenient—they are more active now.